moliver28/research-handbook/content/handbook/support/workflows/confirmation_emails.md

 Mailgun has introduced a new search page, which they've announced [here](https://www.mailgun.com/blog/product/mailgun-announces-improvements-to-logs-feature-to-increase-visibility-into-deliverability-problems/).
 One can choose to use this new search if they click the link in the info box labeled "Check out our new reporting logs experience with updated functionality here" at the top of the old search page, or one can find it here: https://app.mailgun.com/mg/reporting/logs.
 Note: this new search functionality may become the default search in the future.

-This new search allows a support engineer to use filters to narrow down the search results.
-Usage of this new search functionality will change the steps above slightly.
-Support engineers can also use this new search to perform more in-depth searches if needed - including searching for all messages sent to a specific domain.
-Here are the steps to use the new search:
+Mailgun's new search functionality allows a support engineer to use filters to narrow down the search results.
+Usage of this new search will change the steps above slightly.
+Support engineers can also use the new search to perform more in-depth searches if needed - including searching for all messages sent to a specific domain.
+Here are the steps:

 1. Utilize the Mailgun SSO app on your Okta dashboard to log in to [Mailgun](https://app.mailgun.com/app/dashboard).
 1. Click on `Reporting` on the left-hand side navigation bar.